f0ckmyduck/Logicism/guiding_principles.md

 * Is logically justifiable with the current understanding of nature (science).
 * Does quantifiably more good than harm to all of humanity.
 (Must be provable through empirical evidence)
-* Has be deriveable from and provable with a logical or psychological base.
+* Has be derivable from and provable with a logical or psychological base.

 ## Working principles
 #### Optimization is key